All posts

 Doc Ock palm of my hand meme where Sun is replaced with SEO

-The problem ๐Ÿ”—︎
+The problem

 I was paged about a blocking chain where the blocked resource was a Service Broker queue, the lead blocked transaction was called CSbRollbackHandlerTask::DisableQ, the lock mode was SCH-M and even lock partitioning was involved.
-I won’t repro fully this time, but I’ve covered lock partitioning repro in my post Async-stats-update-causing-blocking.
+SCH-M is incompatible with every other lock mode, so any session trying to read from or activate the queue has to wait.
+I won't repro fully this time, but I've covered lock partitioning repro in my post on async stats update blocking.
 The goal was to capture an instance of transaction CSbRollbackHandlerTask::DisableQ with the same lock mode.

-Repro ๐Ÿ”—︎
+Repro

 Let's create some Service Broker objects